vcato/practical_tdd/README.md

 ## The Technique

-1. Draft both pieces (in any order, any level of detail, ideally focusing on a single, cohesive unit of behavior or a small set of related changes)
+1. Draft your approach (in any order, any level of detail, ideally focusing on a single, cohesive unit of behavior or a small set of related changes)
-   - Write the code you think will work (commented out or behind a flag -- examples below show when to use each)
+   - Sketch the logic you think will work — this can be pseudocode, comments, notes, or real code
-   - Write the tests that you think would verify it (commented out or behind a flag)
+   - Sketch the tests you think would verify it — same flexibility applies
    - Think through the design.
 Revise.
 Explore.
 This is just sketching.

 2. **Pick one line from your draft**